AnniXiong/2D-3D-Jet/README.md

 so that every particle index times 2 then plus 1 or 2 will give the index of its daughter particle

 # Assumptions:
-1 .
-The script assumes conservation of energy and momentum.
-And because the masses of particles are very small compared to the total energy, the momentum is set to equal to the energy, zero particle has energy 1.\n
+1.The script assumes conservation of energy and momentum.
+And because the masses of particles are very small compared to the total energy, the momentum is set to equal to the energy, zero particle has energy 1.

-2. This script is a over simplified simulation and it assumes all particle being produced are the same type
+2.This script is a over simplified simulation and it assumes all particle being produced are the same type.

 # Saving part
 In the MC_saving.py script, make sure that you have installed astropy package in order for it to work, here is a quick way to install it